News.am

 News.am is an Armenian news agency based in Yerevan.

 The main topics of the agency are the social, political and economic developments in Armenia and Nagorno-Karabakh, as well as Diaspora communities around the world.
 It also focuses on the topical events, problems, and trends in the South Caucasus region.
-It is published in four languages; Armenian, English, Russian and Turkish.
+The agency provides news content in multiple languages, including English, Armenian, Russian, and Turkish.
+It also features media monitoring of press and electronic outlets from countries such as Armenia, Georgia, Turkey, Russia, Iran, and Azerbaijan, as well as major international publications.
+In addition to news reporting, News.am publishes interviews, analytical pieces, commentary, reports, and photographs.
+The platform also disseminates topical bulletins and facilitates events such as press conferences, round tables, and seminars.